-A key principle of the Alliance, outlined in the MoA, is "joint decision-making, planning and investment which reflects regional priorities across the road and transport network, with specific focus on the LRRS network and other transport assets as agreed".
+A key principle of the Alliance, is joint decision-making, planning and investment which reflects regional priorities across the road and transport network, with specific focus on the LRRS network and other transport assets as agreed.

-This principle highlights the requirement for RRTGs to undertake strategic planning and develop a program of works, underpinned by TIDS funding, focused on the LRRS network and based on regional investment priorities across all transport infrastructure classes considered by the RRTG.
+RRTGs are required to undertake strategic planning and develop a program of works, underpinned by TIDS funding, focused on the LRRS network and based on regional investment priorities across all transport infrastructure classes considered by the RRTG.